Tarabya of Ava: Veneration as a nat

 Because of his violent death, Tarabya entered the official pantheon of nats (spirits) as the Mintara nat.
 He is portrayed sitting on a throne, wearing his royal garments with a fan in his right hand and his left hand resting on his knee.

 Family

 Tarabya had two children both by his chief queen Min Hla Myat.
 His elder child, Min Nyo later became king of Ava from 1425 to 1426.
 His daughter Min Hla Htut was the first wife of Prince (later King) Thihathu of Ava, and later the chief consort of Gov. Saw Shwe Khet of Prome.

+Military service

 Ancestry

 Tarabya was descended from Pagan, Myinsaing and Sagaing royal lines.